-- 1.19 With its position near various large cities and other urban areas, along with high connectivity via the M57 & M62 motorways and rail networks, it is pivotal to observe commuting patterns in Knowsley and comparatively with neighbouring St. Helens and Liverpool City Councils.
-From the 2011 data, it is clear that Knowsley & St. Helens have similar patterns, albeit with Knowsley having slightly higher usage of buses as a form of transport (reflective of its location adjoined to Liverpool). - 1.20 The lack of rail as a means of transport mode to work is prominent, a statistic that may change slightly with 2021 census data and significantly in the 2020s with the
+- 1.17 Employment figures for Knowsley demonstrate a higher percentage of economically active people in the borough than for the North-West with a larger percentage of employees both in the North West and Britain (Fig. 8).
+This is indicative of an overall younger demographic of individuals of working age (16-65).
+It also suggests how workers in Knowsley receive lower incomes which could be reflective of the employment sectors in the borough (Fig. 9). - 1.18 Knowsley has lower education attainment levels, with 12% of the adult population possessing no formal qualifications, compared with 8% in the North-West and 6% in Britain (Fig. 11). - 1.19 With its position near various large cities and other urban areas, along with high connectivity via the M57 & M62 motorways and rail networks, it is pivotal to observe commuting patterns in Knowsley and comparatively with neighbouring St. Helens and Liverpool City Councils (Fig. 12).
+From the 2011 data, Knowsley and St. Helen's have similar patterns, albeit with Knowsley having slightly higher usage of buses as a form of transport (reflective of its location adjoined to Liverpool). - 1.20 The lack of rail as a means of transport mode to work is prominent, a statistic that may change slightly with 2021 census data and significantly in the 2020s with the expansion of the Merseyrail network and a more integrated system e.g., the proposed new railway station at Headbolt Lane in Kirkby.